 This article provides an overview of the different types of procurement documents used for obtaining relevant market information and drawing the interest of possible B2B contractors.

 Main types of procurement documents: RFI, RFP, and SOW

 1. Request for Information: A Request for Information or RFI is both a business process and a document issued prematurely to survey the market and explore options or opportunities.
 The purpose of an RFI is to gather information about the capabilities of possible contractors and benchmarks or standards in the industry.
 Responses to an RFI can help the contracting or prospective client adjust its requirements and scope of work before generating a request for proposal.

 2. Request for Proposal: A Request for Proposal or RFP is a procurement document generated and issued to solicit proposals from possible contractors.
 A typical RFP specifies what the prospective client is looking for.
 It also sets expectations by establishing criteria for evaluating the proposals provided by interested contractors or bidders.
 Hence, an RFP may also include a Statement of Work and Request for Quotation, as well as Terms and Agreements.

 3. Statement of Work: A Statement of Work or SOW is a document that provides a detailed description of the requirements of the prospective client.
 It essentially discusses the roles and responsibilities of the contractor by listing and defining involved activities, deliverables, and timelines.
 A SOW can be a legal and binding contract that is used alongside a Master Service Agreement.

 Note that an RFP may be a standalone document or may be issued alongside a SOW.
 It is also common to encounter any combination of an RFI, RFP, and SOW.
-Note that the primary purpose of these procurement documents is to understand the market and the capabilities of contractors.
+A SOW is also a component of a procurement plan.
+Furthermore, the primary purpose of these procurement documents is to understand the market and the capabilities of contractors.